Anyone who owns a Kubota vehicle with soy-based wiring, such as a tractor, mower or utility vehicle.

 Attorneys working with ClassAction.org would like to speak to anyone who has a Kubota vehicle – such as a tractor, mower or utility vehicle – with soy-based wiring.

 A class action lawsuit has been filed alleging the soy-based material attracts rats and other rodents and entices them to chew through the wiring, leaving the vehicles either partially or completely inoperable.
-Now, more people who had issues with their Kubota vehicles are needed to come forward to help strengthen the litigation.

 If you have a Kubota vehicle and had issues with its soy-based wiring, you may be able to get back money for past and future repairs, as well as for the diminished value of your vehicle.